 Ok I can’t narrow it down to 3 so I’ll give you 5 haha.
 I would say Donny Hathaway, Etta James, Eva Cassidy, Ray Charles, and Sam Cooke.

 Who were you listening to before sitting down to answer all these questions?

 A great soul singer my friend hipped me to named Howard Tate.
 I can’t get enough of him lately.

 I like to say I love to sing “soulful music”.
 That’s an easy way for me to group all the styles I do: rhythm and blues, blues, jazz, swing, soul, and gospel.

 How old were you when you started playing music and who got you going?

-First song you ever wrote; what was it about?
-Still play it today?!
+First song you ever wrote; What was it about?
+When is the last time you played it?!